 You’ll see the bus stop at Ferret immediately on your left as you reach the first buildings of Ferret.
 The timetable on the bus stop is impossibly hard to fathom.
 Plan ahead by visiting www.cff.ch and choosing FERRET and LA FOULY VS and check the timetable for your dates.
 Make a note of the timetable.
 It’s possible to book your ticket online or if you’re unsure which bus you want to catch, you can just pay on the bus.
 They now accept euros so its not necessary to have Swiss francs on you.

 A lot of TMB hikers skip Stage 7 entirely as a way to save time on the trail.
 It’s argued to be the most unremarkable section of the trail, the route passing through gentle meadows and through charming Swiss villages.

 If you plan to take the bus from La Fouly (or Ferret) to Champex-Lac, you will need to change buses in Orsières, the largest town in the area.
 You’ll first catch a bus from Ferret or La Fouly to Orsières, and then a second bus from Orsières to Champex-Lac (very easy to change from bus 1 to bus 2).

 You find all the details of the schedule on www.cff.ch, where you can put your starting point (Ferret or La Fouly) and your arrival point (Champex-Lac), the date and the time you want.
 It will give you the price and you can book online if you wish, or pay cash to the driver.
-Remember to take cash in Swiss francs for Switzerland, however you can pay for the bus either in euros or Swiss francs
+You can pay for the bus either in euros or Swiss francs

 It cost us for a single ticket from Ferret to Champex-Lac CHF12 (or €12) for an adult and CHF6 (€6) for a child.